vlmolnar/CS2006-Python2/README.md

 # CS2006-Python2

-This project takes a dataset from the twitter API and refines it before analysising it and visulaising the findings.
+This project takes a dataset from the twitter API and refines it before analysing it and visualising the findings.
 The dataset was tweets in connection to the Comet landing performed by the EU Space Agency (ESA) in 2014.

+**MAKE SURE TO ACTIVATE VENV BEFORE STARTING JUPYTER**

 # How to setup:
 * create a virtual environment